Salam-Aboul-Hosn/cse15l-lab-reports/LabReport3/lab-report-3-week-6.md

 ##Command logging you into my account
 ![Image](StreamLine2.png) \
 **Description** \
 This is screen shot of me logging into my account.
-Instead of having to type in my entire account name all I had to do now was 'ssh ieng6'.
+Instead of having to type in my entire account name all I had to do now was `ssh ieng6`.
 ## Command copying a file to my account
 ![Image](StreamLine3.png) \
 **Description** \